-IN PROGRESS JULY 2021 Valley Metro real-time bus/rail information and trip planning app launched.
-DECEMBER 2022 More than 300 riders pilot test the mobile ticketing application with limited fare types available.
-FEBRUARY 2023 Launch of the mobile ticketing app coincides with Super Bowl LVII with limited fare tickets.
-MARCH 2024 Online reduced- fare registration application launches, allowing those eligible for reduced fare to go online to complete the application and have reduced-fare options available on the mobile ticketing app.
-MARCH/APRIL 2024 Rollout of specialty smartcard with group fare programs allowing smartcards to be tapped on validator on bus or light rail platforms to activate tickets.
-JULY 2024 Replacement of fare boxes on all regional buses will begin.
-JULY-SEPTEMBER 2024 Soft launch of the full mobile ticketing app will include availability of individual smartcards, retail network, and a public website for account management.
+bus/rail information and trip planning app launched

+300 riders pilot test the mobile ticketing application with limited fare types available.

+mobile ticketing app coincides with Super Bowl LVII with limited fare tickets.

+application launches, allowing those eligible for reduced fare to go online to complete the application and have reduced-fare options available on the mobile ticketing app.

+specialty smartcard with group fare programs allowing begin. smartcards to be tapped on validator on bus or light rail platforms to activate tickets.

+boxes on the full mobile all regional ticketing app will include availability buses will of individual network, and a public website for account management.

+smartcards, retail

+STREETS